archibald2406/NodeJsLab06/README.md

 # NodeJsLab03-sequelize

-Для старта приложения нужно ввести команду "npm run start".
+To start an application, enter the command "npm run start" on the command line.
-Добавлена интеграция по OAuth2 с ВК.
+Added OAuth2 integration with VK.